-The information in this announcement relating to exploration results and mineral resources is based on information compiled by Greg Rogers and Stephen Pevely, Competent Persons who are members of the Australasian Institute of Mining and Metallurgy.
-Both Greg Rogers and Stephen Pevely are full-time employees of ERA and have sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
-Greg Rogers and Stephen Pevely consent to the inclusion in this announcement of the matters based on their information in the form and context in which it appears.
+The information in this announcement relating to exploration results and mineral resources is based on information compiled by Greg Rogers, a Competent Person who is a member of the Australasian Institute of Mining and Metallurgy.
+Greg Rogers is a full-time employee of ERA and has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
+Greg Rogers consents to the inclusion in this announcement of the matters based on his information in the form and context in which it appears.

-About Energy Resources of Australia Ltd (ERA)
+About Energy Resources of Australia Ltd

-Energy Resources of Australia Ltd is one of the nation's largest uranium producers and Australia's longest continually operating uranium mine.
+Energy Resources of Australia Ltd (ERA) is one of the nation's largest uranium producers and Australia's longest continually operating uranium mine.